 To differentiate, your firm must be able to effectively implement technology and realize real impact.
 Deciding to invest in technology is just the first step.
 Systems implementation, configuration, integration across systems and departments, and education and training of the firm and its investors are critical pieces to the puzzle.

-Over the next couple of weeks, we’ll discuss the steps required for a successful implementation and provide examples of what it looks like when a firm effectively implements and uses technology to support their LP relationships.
+Over the next couple of weeks, we’ll discuss the steps required for successful implementation and provide examples of what it looks like when a firm effectively implements and uses technology to support its LP relationships.